1953 Rupertwildt: Lightcurves

-As of 2017, Rupertwildts composition, rotation period and shape remain unknown.
+As of 2017, Rupertwildt's composition, rotation period and shape remain unknown.

 Naming

 This minor planet was named in memory of German–American astronomer Rupert Wildt (1905–1976), professor of Astronomy at Yale University.
-In 1966, he was awarded the Eddington Medal by the Royal Astronomical Society for his discovery of the importance of negative hydrogen ions as a contributor to the solar atmosphere's opacity.
+In 1966, he was awarded the Eddington Medal by the Royal Astronomical Society for his "discovery of the importance of negative hydrogen ions as a contributor to the solar atmosphere's opacity".
 He was one of the first to construct a model of the composition of the giant planets, as he recognized that the hydrogen-rich methane (CH_{4}) and ammonia (NH_{3}) are responsible for the absorption bands at red wavelengths.
 In the 1960s and 1970s, Wildt was chairman, president and the first scientific representative on the board of AURA.

 The approved naming citation was published by the Minor Planet Center on 6 June 1982 (M.P.C.
 6954).
 The lunar crater Wildt is also named in his honour.